GravyDon/Zero-to-Garden_Map/01Action plans.md

 # Action Item #7: Biogas digester
 Similar to [[01Action plans#Action Item 3 Biochar and Vermicomposting|Vermicomposting]], this is a method of processing waste into usable products.
 However, the action by which the waste is processed is both different *and* faster ***and*** more useful!
 The system emulated is that of a cow stomach: the rumen specifically.
 Bacteria from the rumen will create fertilizer, manure, and methane under anaerobic  conditions.

+This is the crux of the project: if this succeeds, there is a large chance that the efforts for uniting people through a successful set of community gardens will be much harder to achieve, take more time, and more money

 ```tabs
 ---1.
 Materials
 	You will need a primary vessel.
 For my first version, I am going to be using a blue, 55 gallon propylene barrel (H = 35.5in | Dia = 22in)